-Manohar Parrikar clears Rs 900 crore Army deal with Israel
+Manohar Parrikar clears Rs 900 crore Army deal with Israel at the

 The decision was taken by the minister at the meeting of the Defence Ministry's apex procurement-related decision-making body Defence Acquisition Council here.